hirosystems/bitcoin-indexer/README.md

 ## Bitcoin Node

-To index data, a Bitcoin Node is required per index (ordinals, runes, etc.).
+To index data, a Bitcoin Node is required.
 The indexer officially supports Bitcoin Core versions 0.24.x and 0.25.x.

 # Contribute